snowplow/snowplow-react-native-tracker/README.md

 yarn pods && yarn tvos
 ```

+Note: If you are using simulator with a name different than "Apple TV", you will need to update the `--simulator` parameter in the "tvos" script call in `DemoAppTV/package.json`.

 ### End-to-end tests

 Snowplow React-Native Tracker is being end-to-end tested using [Snowplow Micro][snowplow-micro] and [Detox][detox].
 To run these tests locally: